ZigaBobnar/wifi-radio/due-radio/Readme.md

 To build the project and run the tests, create a directory `out/` in the root of this folder.
 Then `cd` into it and run `cmake ..`.
 This will prepare and configure the build environment.
 Then you can move back to root folder and run `test.bat` or `test.sh`, depending on your platform.

 You can also build and run separately by using `cmake --build ./out` and `./out/tests/bin/Debug/Tests` commands.

+If you are using Visual Studio Code, you can install CMake extension, which allows you to configure the project, build it and run or debug it.
+This way it is very easy to set breakpoints inside test cases and debug when something goes wrong.